Healthy Homes Assessment Pandora

 Insulation Pandora

-Ceiling and underfloor insulation has been compulsory on all rental homes from 1 July 2019.
-All landlords and property managers must make sure that the insulation is up to standards that are in line with the latest quality.
-In some cases, existing ceiling insulation or insulation in the sub floor space might require to be added or replaced.
+Ceiling and underfloor insulation is mandatory on all rental homes as of July 1st, 2019.
+All landlords and property managers are required to make sure that the insulation is in line with current standard.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space may require to be topped up or replaced.

-A properly insulated home will help to control condensation and reduce the chances of mould and damp, as well as making it easier to the home to keep the heat.
+A properly insulated home can reduce condensation, and decrease the risk of mould and dampness, and also makes it easier to allow the household to retain the heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" stands for thermal resistance and is a measure of how well insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 Pandora Moisture Ingress & Drainage

-Rental properties must be equipped with effective drainage to remove rainwater, storm water, and ground water, including an appropriate runoff or outfall.
-Making sure the water has a location to go and that it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Rental properties must have efficient drainage to eliminate the stormwater and surface waters and groundwater, with the proper outfall or runoff.
+Making sure the water has a proper place to go, and also that it doesn’t sit beneath buildings is an essential part of keeping your property dry.

-Alongside a drainage system to avoid the ingress of moisture, if your rental has an enclosed gap between your floor and ground, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+In addition to the drainage system that will prevent water ingress, if the rental is enclosed between floorboards and the surface, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.

-An underground moisture barrier usually an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from accumulating into the property.
-It also helps in preventing water damage to the floor insulation.
+Ground moisture barriers are typically a polythene sheet laid over the ground, to block any moisture that is present in the ground from accumulating into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection